Lawyers urge acquittal for man accused of raping, killing 10-year-old and her mom

 The following morning, he went to Hoggard Elementary School, where his fourth-grade teacher, Candace Wagner, noticed him sobbing.

-She asked him what was wrong, she testified, as the prosecution’s first witness in the trial, which is expected to last upwards of a month.
+She asked him what was wrong, she testified, as the prosecution’s first witness in the trial, which is expected to last upward of a month.

 The 9-year-old put his head in his hands and told her: “My mom and sister are dead.
 They’ve been murdered.”